H0llyW00dzZ/crypto-rand/README.md

 > - **randLattice**: Generates cryptographically secure random numbers using lattice-based mathematical operations and the Learning With Errors (LWE) problem.
 Uses high-dimensional vector operations with Gaussian error distribution for enhanced security.
 >
 > - **randPrime**: Generates cryptographically secure random prime numbers of specified bit length using the [Miller-Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test).
 This is useful for cryptographic applications like [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem) key generation that require large prime numbers.
+>
+> - **randBigInt**: Generates cryptographically secure random bigints with exactly the specified bit length.
+It ensures the most significant bit is set to 1 (to maintain the exact bit length) and the least significant bit is set to 1 (making it odd).
+This method is useful for cryptographic operations that require large random integers, and is used internally by `randPrime`.

 ### Character Sets
 ```typescript